 Collaborative leadership is the key to success for organizations struggling with siloed decision-making and collaboration.
-Teri Beckman joins me, discussing how an absence of common goals can lead companies down a path from which they may never recover, Why does having a shared goal play such an important role in a company’s successes?
-Listen in to our conversation to lean about what it really means when we say “We’re all on board!”
+Teri Beckman joins me, discussing how an absence of common goals can lead companies down a path from which they may never recover.
+Why does having a shared goal play such an important role in a company’s successes?
+Listen in to our conversation to learn about what it really means when we say “We’re all on board!”

 Teri is CEO of HIGOl: “We help purpose-driven CEOs align their people, boards, and financial resources to increase revenue and community impact”